The Met Gala: Stepping Through Time at ‘Sleeping Beauties: Reawakening Fashion’

 Alexander McQueen Ensemble (fall/winter 2019).
 Photo: Courtesy of The Metropolitan Museum of Art

-There’s been a lot of debate over the efficacy of the ‘sleeping beauties’ themselves, of which consist of sixteen special, highly-delicate garments that are on the brink of disintegration due to their age.
-Due to such conditions, these pieces cannot be displayed on mannequins, and are instead presented in glass coffins, where they lay horizontally.
-There are some who express disappointment over this installation method, stating that they resemble corpses in their flat, one dimensional state, unable to be imagined as brought to life and worn on the body.
+There’s been a lot of debate over the efficacy of the ‘sleeping beauties’ themselves, which consist of sixteen special, highly delicate garments that are on the brink of disintegration due to their age.
+Due to such conditions, these pieces cannot be displayed on mannequins and are instead presented in glass coffins, where they lay horizontally.
+There are some who express disappointment over this installation method, stating that they resemble corpses in their flat, one-dimensional state, unable to be imagined as brought to life and worn on the body.

 Personally, however, I was drawn to these works due to their embodiment of a certain kind of memento mori, a reminder that nothing lasts forever, that even the most beautiful vessels can shatter when pushed off the pedestal of their designated epoch, that while there might be a rainbow after the rain, there will also be unavoidable weathered decay after said storm.